Githelp-support/githelp/README.md

 1. Easily provide paid support to users.
 2. Seemlessly engage the community in support efforts.
 3. Enable businesses to support your project through paid support.
-4. Providing businesses greater trust in your products through Support-Level agreements and the accessibility of support.
+4. Providing businesses with greater trust in your products through Support-Level agreements and the general accessibility of support.

 As only a fraction of businesses contribute to open-source through donations or PRs, we want to enable businesses to give back to projects they care about in the form of paid support.